hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02c-Multimedia.md

   + advantages of enhanced video players
     + support all kinds of subtitle formats
     + customizable look'n'feel
-    + full screen mode w/o broders on old browsers
+    + full screen mode w/o borders on old browsers
     + consistent look'n'feel for browsers
     + fast playback
     + sharing buttons for social media
     + support chapters
     + support scrub bar thumbnails
-    + extra features foor better accessibility
+    + extra features for better accessibility
     + and so on...
   + advantages of using the `<video>` elements
     + total control